bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Yeah.
 So like, you know, we could almost divide, like this discussion kind of happens like when in the minutiae they happen on GitHub, right?
-So like, you're going to have literally code line comments, right?
+So like, you're going to have literally code-line comments.
 You're going to have issue comments.
-You're going to have PR level comments.
+You're going to have PR-level comments.
 And there's a lot of discussion that happens there.
-PR comments, they start getting a little bit more abstract, not necessarily to the specifics, but the nitpicks, the nits are really done on a line level or cold block level.
+PR comments, start getting a little bit more abstract, not necessarily to the specifics, but the nitpicks, and the nits are really done on a line level or code block level.
-And then the PR discussions often sort of spill either from or to the mailing list and it all like, maybe people don't understand how the mailing list work.
+And then the PR discussions often sort of spill either from or to the mailing list and it all like, maybe people don't understand how the mailing list works.
 Do you guys want to explain how the Bitcoin mailing list exists?

 Sjors Provoost: 00:45:06

 That's pretty rare, though.
-I would say the amount of pull requests that have overlap with what happens on the mailing list is probably 1%.
+I would say the amount of pull requests that overlap with what happens on the mailing list is probably 1%.

 NVK: 00:45:14